mbarki55/alx_html_css/flexbox/README.md

 - The difference between the main and cross axes
 - Properties that work on flex elements vs flex container
 - Shorthands for flex
+- How to create a new page with flex in mind